Sher Shah Suri: Children and succession

+Sher Shah's oldest son, Qutb Khan, was killed in a battle against Mughals in Malwa.
 Sher Shah had two surviving sons upon his death, Jalal Khan (known as Islam Shah Suri), and Adil Khan.
 Conflict emerged after Sher Shah's death and Islam Shah was victorious after a battle at Agra, with Adil Khan fleeing and his fate unknown.
 Islam Shah would rule until his death in 1553, being succeeded by his minor son, Firuz Shah Suri who was assassinated by Muhammad Adil Shah, a nephew of Sher Shah from his full brother, Nizam Khan.

 The turbulence of succession and the instability afterward in the reign of Adil Shah unraveled the Sur Empire, including the rise of many military adventurers such as Taj Khan Karrani in Bihar, Ibrahim Shah Suri in Bayana, Sikandar Shah Suri in Lahore, and Muhammad Khan Sur in Bengal.

 Initially having aborted an attempt against Islam Shah in 1553, Humayun returned to invade India.
 Capitalizing off of the instability to invade the Punjab, Mughal forces seized Lahore without opposition due to the civil war, and Afghan forces were defeated at Machhiwara.
 Sikander Shah attempted to give battle to Humayun at Sirhind before being defeated as well, allowing the Mughals to re-occupy Delhi.